Aadi1006/Aadi1006/README.md

 So I am Aadidev.
 Im a Tech Enthusiast and a future Entrepreneur who is working hard to Acquire more knowledge on Every Interesting tech on the planet.
 So far I am proficient in these topics

+Member of Dream Team @ Amrita | Interning at Traboda

+Works I'm Proficient in :
  - Iot
  - FullStack Developer
  - Tester